Can you drive in Greece with a foreign license?

 Step 2: Gather required documents

-Prepare the necessary documents, such as your local driver’s license, residence permit, and others, for the application.
+Prepare the necessary documents, such as your local driver’s license, residence permit, and any other required documents, for the application.
 Ensure they are in good shape, valid, and meet all Greek requirements.

 Step 3: Translate foreign documents